 - Can have an odor of ammonium or a distinct smell of urine

-You may also experience vaginal discharge, which may have the following properties:
+You may also experience vaginal discharge.
+If you are trying to discern whether it's amniotic fluid or discharge, keep in mind discharge may have the following properties:

-- Will generally look thicker than amniotic fluid or urine
+- Will generally be thicker than amniotic fluid or urine

-- May or may not have an odor, but does not smell like urine
+- May have a mild odor, but does not smell like urine

 What to Do